 - Long term planning documents for each year group are found in the Religious Education folder on the school server, and are available to all members of staff.
-These long term plans outline the RE topic areas, key questions & a brief outline of the area of study. - Using the LTP documents, the Understanding Christianity scheme of work and Cornwall's RE syllabus, detailed medium term plans are drawn up for each half term, which include key questions, details of activities and differentiation.
+These long term plans outline the RE topic areas and key questions. - Using the LTP documents, the Understanding Christianity scheme of work and Cornwall's Agreed Syllabus, detailed medium term plans are drawn up for each half term, which include key questions, details of activities, differentiation where appropriate, and outcomes.